 My husband, Ronnie, is retired from the Georgia State Patrol having spent the last six years at the State Capitol as the Director of Capitol Police Division.
 He spent the first thirteen years of his career working patrol in the south part of Atlanta.
 He left that area to accept a supervisor position in various areas of the state.
 Ronnie has a real heart for BBFFK because of the effects he has seen on children living in difficult situations.

-This program is in its sixth year!
+This program is in its seventh year!
 Backpack Food for Kids addresses the hunger and food insecurity issues facing children in OUR community.
 Food insecurity issues create various emotional, behavioral, and educational challenges for students.
 It is not unusual for some students, to leave school on Friday afternoon and return Monday morning having little or no food over the weekend.
 This creates a significant challenge for educators, as well as posing a barrier to learning for the student.

 Students identified by teachers, school counselors, and administrators are enrolled in the program only with parental consent.
 Backpack Food for Kids provides students at the highest risk of hunger with non-perishable, nutritious food items for weekend consumption.
 Because of your support, we are able to assist students in Spalding County to return to school ready to learn on Monday morning!
 Teachers agree this program makes a difference!

 Backpack Food for Kids is supported by donations from individuals, churches, civic organizations, and small grants to purchase food items.
 The program is sustained by continued support from the community.
 During the 2016-2017 school year, 14 volunteers packed 6,582 weekend meals for 268 children at 6 elementary schools!
 This speaks volumes about our community!